This chapter includes the following sections:

 \server\ext\jdbc\.
 There is a subdirectory in this folder for each DBMS.
 If you need to revert to the version of the driver installed with WebLogic Server, you can copy the file from

-If you plan to use a third-party JDBC driver that is not installed with WebLogic Server, you need to update the WebLogic Server's
+If you plan to use a third-party JDBC driver that is not installed with WebLogic Server, you must install the driver files by updating your

 commEnv.cmd/sh script in